 When we took her back to Wheaton in 2005, it was much easier on all of us, being the third time for Linda and the second time for me.

-The next year, it was Brian’s turn to go to college.
+The next year, it was our oldest son’s turn to go to college.
 It was pretty hard on both he and his parents, but we got through it, knowing full well that it was the right place for him to be.
 Time has confirmed that decision to attend William Jewell College, near Kansas City, MO.
-Miraculously, we got both he and Melissa back to their respective schools within two or three days of each other and survived both long drives, six hours one way to the northeast and four hours one way to the northwest.
+Miraculously, we got both he and his sister back to their respective schools within two or three days of each other and survived both long drives, six hours one way to the northeast and four hours one way to the northwest.

-If I’m counting correctly, the grand total is 11 trips; five for the eldest, four for the middle child, and two for the littlest rabbit.
-There were five for Melissa because I had to account for taking her to start grad school in 2008, where she would live in an apartment in downtown Milwaukee, Wisconsin.
-Another large step of faith for all concerned.
+If I’m counting correctly, the grand total is 11 trips: five for the eldest, four for the middle child, and two for the littlest rabbit.
+There were five for our daughter because I had to account for taking her to start grad school in 2008, where she would live in an apartment in downtown Milwaukee, Wisconsin.
+This was another large step of faith for all concerned.

 And so, for the past seven years, this has become our life.
-We say goodbye to our children in the fall, in January, and in Melissa and Brian’s case for the majority of several long summers spent far from home, and we say hello for major holidays, when school gets out in May, and perhaps a few special visits here and there.
+We say goodbye to our children in the fall, in January, and in our son’s and daughter’s case for the majority of several long summers spent far from home.
+We say hello for major holidays, when school gets out in May, and perhaps a few special visits here and there.
 You get used to saying goodbye, and it does get easier over time.
 You know you are going to miss them when they leave, but you simply learn to rejoice with those who rejoice.
 They rejoice because in their minds they are going home, not leaving home.
 College becomes their home, and that is all right.
 I know I felt the same way when I was that age.

 One last thing to address.
 Our newly married daughter and her wonderful husband came home for several days in August, right before school started.
-We hadn’t seen Melissa and David since their wedding in March.
+We hadn’t seen the young newlyweds since their wedding in March.
 This was their first trip home, and it was great to finally see them interact as a married couple.
 No conflicts that I can recall; no awkward moments.
-We did have to tease the new son-in-law upon their arrival about us making up the futon for him to sleep on like he did during his last visit at Christmastime, but it was short-lived; he knew we weren’t serious.
-We definitely enjoyed our time together, and look forward to the next one.
+We did have to tease the new son-in-law upon their arrival about us making up the futon for him to sleep on like he did during his last visit at Christmas, but it was short-lived.
+He knew we weren’t serious.
+We definitely enjoyed our time together, and we look forward to the next one.

-When discussing the details of this visit with Melissa on the phone a few months earlier, I somehow came up with a very simple saying.
+When discussing the details of this visit with our daughter on the phone a few months prior, I somehow came up with a very simple saying.
 “Come when you can, and stay as long as you like.”

-This statement implied a strong desire to see them, and more importantly, a lifting of any burden of pressure, guilt, or expectations on the timing or length of the visit.
+This statement implied a strong desire to see them.
+More importantly, it was a lifting of any burden of pressure, guilt, or expectations on the timing or length of the visit.
 It was all about respect for them as independent adults and about us honoring the biblical principle of “leaving and cleaving”.
-They had the freedom to choose when to come and go when it was convenient for them.
-It meant that this visit was about them graciously sharing their lives as a married couple with us, and in gratitude, we would feed them well, and would even let them do some laundry if they needed to.
+They had the freedom to decide when to come and go when it was convenient for them.
+It meant that this visit was about them graciously sharing their lives as a married couple with us.
+In gratitude, we would feed them well and would even let them do some laundry if they needed to.
 If it was a short visit or a long one, that would be their decision to make as a couple.
 We would be grateful for the time to share our lives with them once again, but their needs would come first.

 We are still learning how to treat our children as adults, but I think we are on to something.
 The best we can hope for is that they will come back home again, or perhaps, let us visit them at their home next time.

-So, it’s back to just Linda and I again.
-And yes, with one year under our belts as empty nesters, we are clearly enjoying our time alone together as a couple.
+So, it’s back to just the wife and I again.
+And yes, with one year under our belts as empty-nesters, we are clearly enjoying our time alone together as a couple.
 Yes, the spark is still there!
 We talk with our kids on the phone at least once a week.
 Also, we and they send texts and/or post something on Facebook as needed.
 We rejoice that they are all independent, compassionate, responsible, Christian adults who are making good decisions and have found true love.
 What more can a parent ask for?